Question 1

 (a)(ii) Less than 22.7 cm³/mol (but not below 1.0)

 At temperatures below its melting point, a substance exists as a solid.
-Since −240°C is 20 degrees below fluorine’s melting point, it would be solid.
+Since −240°C is 20 degrees below fluorine’s melting point (-220°C), it would be solid.

-This is a displacement reaction where the more reactive chlorine displaces iodine from sodium iodide: Cl₂ + 2NaI → I₂ + 2NaCl
+This is a displacement reaction where the more reactive chlorine displaces iodine from sodium iodide.
+The products formed are iodine (which colors the solution brown) and sodium chloride.

-(b)(ii) Bromine is less reactive than chlorine / chlorine is more reactive than bromine (1)
+(b)(ii) Bromine is less reactive than chlorine / chlorine is more reactive than bromine.

-In the reactivity series of halogens, chlorine is above bromine, meaning it can displace bromine but bromine cannot displace chlorine.
-Therefore, bromine cannot displace chlorine from sodium chloride.
+In the reactivity series of halogens, reactivity decreases down the group.
+Chlorine is above bromine, meaning it can displace bromine, but bromine cannot displace chlorine from its salts.

-Anhydrous copper(II) sulfate is white and turns blue when hydrated.
-Anhydrous cobalt(II) chloride is blue and turns pink when hydrated.
-Both are common tests for water.
+Anhydrous copper(II) sulfate is white and turns blue when it absorbs water to become hydrated copper(II) sulfate.
+Anhydrous cobalt(II) chloride is blue and turns pink upon hydration.

 Question 6